Wainwright’s Coast to Coast – Across England on Foot

 Our Walking Itinerary and Stages

-Arrival and Train Travel : Southampton to St. Bees
+En Route : Southampton to St. Bees

 Beginning Wainwright’s Coast to Coast : St. Bees to Low Cock How